Kevin Sandwith: Career

 Ex-Chester manager Mark Wright was a big admirer of Sandwith, stating that he is "undoubtedly one of the best players in this league at delivering a ball with his left foot, from free-kicks and corners".

 On 28 December 2007, it was announced Sandwith was no longer in the club's plans and was available for sale.
 However, he returned to the starting line-up against Notts County on 19 January 2008 and he regularly figured in the first–team in the closing months of the season, leading to him being offered a new contract at the end of the campaign.
 But he turned down the contract and left the club.
 Sandwith signed for Weymouth on 1 July 2008, before moving to Oxford United in February 2009.
 Sandwith joined Mansfield Town by signing a one-year deal on 28 May 2010 after his release from Oxford United.
 Sandwith was released on 31 May 2011.

 After spending the pre-season training with Eastwood Town, Sandwith joined Gainsborough Trinity in August 2011, debuting in the club's 3–1 Conference North victory at home to Solihull Moors on 13 August 2011.
 Sandwith was not amongst those players retained at the end of the 2011–12 season and thus left the club.

 In June 2012 he joined Worcester City on trial but opted not to sign a new deal because of the distance the city is from his home.
 On 17 July he joined Buxton.
-On 30 March 2013 Sandwith Played his last game for Buxton losing 3–2 to Hendesford at Keys Park.
+On 30 March 2013 Sandwith Played his last game for Buxton losing 3–2 to Hednesford at Keys Park.
 In September 2014 he played once for AFC Wulfrunians.

+Management

+Sandwith regularly partners with fellow knob head Jamie Haynes in management, with Sandwith in an assistant management role, a position he held at Ellesmere Rangers in 2018.
+Sandwith also works with Joshy Green and Lukey Hughes at Crossbar Coaching. and held between 2021 and 2023 at Shifnal Town.
+Sandwith was first team coach to Haynes' assistant manager at Telford United.